 Handily, Everton and Wolves offer strong options at both ends of the pitch.

-At the back, Vitalii Mykolenko (£4.4m) and Rayan Ait-Nouri (£4.7m) boast attacking potential in the budget bracket, while forwards Beto (£5.0m) and Matheus Cunha (£7.0m) provide in-form solutions further up the pitch.
+At the back, Vitalii Mykolenko (£4.4m) and Rayan Ait-Nouri (£4.7m) boast attacking potential in the budget bracket, while Beto (£5.0m), who has scored five goals across the Toffees’ last five league matches, provides an in-form solution further up the pitch.

 AFC Bournemouth and Brentford players also have the short-term schedules to merit consideration.